tschaffter/raspberry-pi-htpc/README.md

         Testing ... (interrupt to exit)
         Axes:  0:     0  1:     0  2:     0  3:     0  4:-32767  5:-32767  6:     0  7:     0 Buttons:  0:on   1:off  2:off  3:off  4:off  5:off  6:off  7:off  8:off  9:off 10:off 11:off 12:off 13:off 14:off sad

+## Connect a wireless keyboard

+It is strongly recommended to connect a wireless keyboard to our Raspberry Pi HTPC so that we can interact with unexpected graphical prompts or whenever using a controller would not result in the best user experience, for example when browsing the web using [Steam Link][Steam Link for Raspberry Pi] browser.
+If you have installed Raspberry Pi Desktop to interact with GUI program, having as wireless keyboard is a must-have!

+A keyboard that works out of the box is the [Logitech Wireless Touch Keyboard K400].
+Simply plug the tiny Logitech Unifying receiver into a USB port and you're ready to start browsing or typing.

+## Configure Video

+### Enable monitor hotplug

+It is possible that the display shows No Signal when is has been turned on after the Raspberry Pi has boot up.

+A solution is to set `hdmi_force_hotplug=1` in `/boot/config.txt`.
+What this change effectively does is that the HDMI output mode will be used, even if no HDMI monitor is detected.
+To test this solution, turn off the monitor and restart the Pi with `sudo reboot`.
+Wait a couple of minutes then turn on your monitor to check that it receives signal.

+### Remove the black border from the display

+If a black border of visible pixel surrounds the video content, the solution could be to turn off the overscan.
+Try setting the value `disable_overscan=1` in `/boot/config.txt`.
+If this does not solve the issues, try setting the following values manually:

+    overscan_left=16
+    overscan_right=16
+    overscan_top=16
+    overscan_bottom=16

+### Set gpu_mem

+Specifies how much memory, in megabytes, to reserve for the exclusive use of the GPU on Raspberry Pi 1-3.
+The remaining memory is allocated to the ARM CPU.
+On the Raspberry Pi 4 the 3D component of the GPU has its own memory management unit (MMU), and does not use memory from the gpu_mem allocation.
+Instead memory is allocated dynamically within Linux.
+This may allow a smaller value to be specified for gpu_mem on the Pi 4, compared to previous models.

+On Raspberry Pi 1 to 3, set the value of `gpu_mem` in `/boot/config.txt` up to the value listed on this [page][gpu_mem] that depends on the total RAM available on the Pi.

+### Monitor GPU usage

 ## Configure Audio

 <!-- markdownlint-disable MD024 -->